ionbus/ionbus_fast_persist/readme.md

 ## Overview

-`fast_persist` provides a hybrid storage system that offers:
+`fast_persist` provides a hybrid storage system designed for FastAPI servers and high-performance applications:

 - **Fast async writes** via Write-Ahead Logs (WAL)
 - **Reliable persistence** using DuckDB
 - **Automatic crash recovery** from WAL files
 - **In-memory caching** for quick reads
 - **Background batch processing** to optimize database writes
+- **FastAPI integration**: Designed to work seamlessly with dictionary payloads from FastAPI endpoints

 ## Features

 - **WAL-based writing**: All writes go to append-only WAL files first, ensuring minimal write latency
+- **Multi-process tracking**: Track data per process with automatic organization by key and process_name
 - **Automatic batching**: Pending writes are batched and flushed to DuckDB periodically or when thresholds are reached
 - **Crash recovery**: Automatically recovers pending writes from WAL files